 Color

-• Triadic: This colour scheme puts together colours from 3 separate areas of the colour wheel.
+• Triadic: This color scheme puts together colours from 3 separate areas of the colour wheel.
 It is capable to boast of a visually attractive variety but offers optimum stability like analogous colour scheme.
 But when bringing them together you need to see whether all three colours actually represents some aspect of your brand identity.

 The colour scheme should represent a brand in its entirety and showcase different aspects of the brand personality in a coherent manner.
 The colour scheme for your brand may start with the logo but over time it should expand across all other interfaces and areas where your brand is directly communicating with its customers and target audience.